sammich/PegaStudioPro/README.md

   find out which rules need to be rebuilt or evaluated for support.
 I will likely need community support to test support for Platform versions I don't have easy access to.

-- **I don't like X?**
+- **I don't like change X**

   Some features can be turned off.
-And some.....
+If the option isn't there yet, create an issue and the discussion can happen in there.

 - **Do I need to have Pega Peer Review?**